Inserting and editing pictures

 You can navigate between folders in your account, and add, rename, or delete folders.
 You can switch from icons view to details view, where additional file information is displayed.

-You can delete files while inserting pictures, but you cannot copy or move them to different folders.
-You can copy and move files from File management.
+You can delete files while inserting pictures, but you cannot rename them, or move them to different folders.
+You can rename and move files from File management.

 Selecting a picture already in your account